-The accordion was new and radical.
-The bellows provided the “lung power” and women saw that they could make music with this light weight, expressive musical instrument.
+The accordion was radically different.
+The bellows provided the “lung power” and women loved this light weight, expressive musical instrument.

-The accordion was loud enough to be heard in music from front porches, weddings, at social gatherings, dances and as entertainment in theaters and taverns.
+The accordion was portable and loud enough to be heard from front porches, at weddings, social gatherings, dances and as entertainment in theaters and taverns.

 It was popular in live stage productions in Vaudeville

 and heard in early recordings of Gospel, Blues and the BoogieWoogie………